Opinion: Ugandans are tired of Museveni but can't vote him out | DW | 23.11.2020

 Many of the victims were killed by live bullets from uniformed and plain cloth soldiers and police.
 Bobi Wine supporters took this as a strategy used by the ruling party to intimidate and squash their growing dissent movement.

-Kyagulanyi, a presidential candidate for the January 14, 2021 elections, on the ticket of his NUP (National Unity Platform) party, was detained for two days by police while on a campaign trail in the eastern part of Uganda.
-Authorities accused him of breaching COVID-19 preventive guidelines.

-The anger that engulfed the nation after his detention, which was not restricted to the capital city Kampala, a traditional opposition hotspot, should serve as a caution to Museveni and his supporters, that in the long run, people get used to brutal coercive tactics deployed by authoritarian regimes, and stand up to them.
+The anger that engulfed the nation after his detention, which was not restricted to the capital city, Kampala, a traditional opposition hotspot, should serve as a caution to Museveni and his supporters that, in the long run, people grow so used to the brutal, coercive tactics deployed by authoritarian regimes that they no longer fear them and will stand up.

 Read more: Uganda opposition figure Bobi Wine freed on bail after deadly protests